 - How to Write a Check for 1000 Dollars

-- How to Write a Check for 200 Dollars
+- How to Write a Check for 1100 Dollars

-How to Fill out a Check
+How to Fill out a Check – Terms

-You have reached the concluding part of our article about how to fill out a check.
 We are left with explaining relevant legal terms as well as some more parts of a check:

 - Drawer: The entity writing the check

 - Drawee: The entity, typically a financial institution, who must pay the check